eyitemi-apmis/evops-cepmanaagement-version/README.md

 Work in progress.

+Build with Docker

+`cd evops-cepmanagement-version`

+Then run the command to build a docker image

+`docker build -t cepmanagement .`

+And then this command to run/spin up a container `docker run --rm -it -p 4200:4200 cepmanagement`

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.